Nacrescode/Python_Projects/README.md

 - **Mississippi Count:** Demonstrates the use of a for loop and the time.sleep() function to simulate real-time counting, as in the "one Mississippi, two Mississippi" style.
 - **Remove Vowels:** A beginner-friendly Python program that removes all vowels from a word using a loop and the continue statement.
 - **Pyramid Height Calculator:** Determines how many full pyramid levels can be built with a given number of blocks using a while loop and step-by-step block accumulation.
+- **Collatz Conjecture:** A program that tests the Collatz hypothesis by repeatedly applying the rules for even and odd numbers, counting the steps taken to reach 1.